pingcap/tidb/docs/design/2021-09-13-parser-as-submodule-of-tidb.md

 - What about the bloated parser.go file?
 Nobody wants it, and it increases the size of tidb repo.

 We can not simply remove it.
-Importing pingcap/parser to build applications needs parser.go file, but go lacks build scripts in rust or `postbuild` in nodejs to auto-generate parser.go.
+Importing pingcap/parser to build applications needs parser.go file, but go module lacks build scripts in rust or `postbuild` in nodejs to auto-generate parser.go.

 One solution is to only include the file for the released version.
 But TiDB does not support package semver, `go get xxx/parser` won't simply give a buildable package.
 That will be too frustrating for users.